ZillaGaming/Poker/README.md

 # Microsoft Excel

-* Bluffing and Bluff Catching Model = Used to calclualte combinatorics required for GTO bluffing and bluff catching frequencies for rivers and also the EV based on bet size and equity.
+* Bluffing and Bluff Catching Model = Used to calclualte combinatorics required for GTO bluffing and bluff catching frequencies as well as the EV based on various frequencies, bet sizes, and equities.

 # SimplePostflop
 Simple Postflop is software for calculating Nash-Equilibrium strategies in pre-flop and post flop Texas Hold'em situations.
 SimplePostflop builds GTO strategies in pre-flop and post flop situations according to bet-sizing and ranges of two players.